mrhgit/Miscellaneous/RaspberryPi_InfraredRemoteControl/README.md

 #### Why the asterisk??

-The asterisk is because there was a bit of a catch with this approach, which was that occasionaly I would get a bad output signal.
-The signal would look even, but simply at the wrong frequency.
+The asterisk is because there was a bit of a catch with this approach, which was that occasionally I would get a bad output signal.
+The signal would look generally correct, but simply be at the wrong frequency.
 It turns out that this was caused by the power-save feature of the raspberry pi, which affected the CPU clock, from which the SPI clock was derived!
 That meant I had to turn off power-save mode before running the command and restore it afterwards, like so:

 <pre>
 sudo echo performance > /sys/devices/system/cpu/cpufreq/policy0/scaling_governor